minvws/nl-covid19-notification-app-website/en/toegankelijkheidsverklaring.md

 ## What is an accessible website?

 An accessible website is better usable for all groups it is aimed at.
-This is why governmental websites must meet functional, technical and editorial [accessibility requirements](https://www.digitoegankelijk.nl/), earlier webrichtlijnen, 'web guidelines').
+This is why governmental websites must meet functional, technical and editorial [accessibility requirements](https://www.digitoegankelijk.nl/) (earlier called webrichtlijnen, 'web guidelines').

 The CoronaMelder app follows the [Web Content Accessibility Guidelines (WCAG) 2.1](https://www.w3.org/TR/2018/REC-WCAG21-20180605/) on level AA as set out in the European standard EN 301 549.
 If this European standard is updated with specific guidelines for mobile applications, we will follow them.